‘The Hills’ Star Mischa Barton Ends 2-Year Relationship With Boyfriend James Abercrombie

 While she has kept her own love life under wraps, Barton has inserted herself into her co-stars’ relationship drama on The Hills: New Beginnings.
 Us Weekly notes that Barton defended pal Audrina Patridge when her on-and-off ex Justin Bobby Brescia started spending a lot of alone time with Stephanie Pratt.
 Barton told Brescia his behavior was “disrespectful” to Patridge.
 In the end, the exes determined they can’t even get along as friends.

-After Brescia brought an unannounced date to a Friendsgiving dinner at Frankie Delagado’s house, Barton revealed that in the past, her own ex would give her a heads-up if he was bringing someone new to a gathering she would be at.
+After Brescia brought an unannounced date to a Friendsgiving dinner at Frankie Delagado’s house, Barton revealed that in the past, her own ex would give her a heads-up if he was bringing someone new to a gathering she would also be attending.

 Earlier this summer, Barton told Us that she gets along “really well” with Patridge and that they hang out a lot “on weekends and stuff.”
 Now that she has called it quits with her boyfriend of two years, it sounds like Barton will have even more time to hang out with her new Hills bestie as she starts her own new beginnings.